 In this Global Seminar, explore France’s evolving development in health and society, with a particular focus on innovation in the health care sector.
 Examine the structure of health care systems and reimagine the concept of “socialized medicine” through an understanding of the origins and continued development of the French health care system.
 Learn about the cultural contexts and societal conditions that support such a thriving industry, as well as the effects of globalization on the health care sector and on broader global health.

-• Travel to France occurs May Session 2024
+- Travel to France occurs during May Session 2025

 AHS 3004: HEALTH IN ECUADOR - HUMANS, ANIMALS, & ECOSYSTEMS